-We suspect this crossing is likely only when (i) the recall of locations is comparable to recall of contacts and (ii) the probability of a message reaching the recipient after they had been identified is about as good as, or slightly better than, a coin toss in both cases.
+(ii) the probability of a message reaching the recipient after they had been identified is about as good as, or slightly better than, a coin toss in both cases.
 This is not a realistic scenario in light of what we know from individual experiences.
 First, there are strong reasons to believe that our ability to remember locations is better than the ability to remember individuals (some of whom will be strangers).
-Second, if we visit locations with lots of people (such as concerts, or other superspreading venues), we are even more likely to remember these locations.
+Second, if we visit locations with lots of people (such as concerts, or other super-spreading venues), we are even more likely to remember these locations.
 Third, technology to assist in identifying locations is far more accurate and ubiquitous than the technology to identify people.
 And finally, based on authors' experiences, people are more willing to share anonymous location-identifying information than individually identifying information.
 Taken together, a contact tracing approach that also takes into account location information, and uses a bulletin board approach is likely to be more effective than manual contact tracing alone in all but the most uncommon circumstances.

 We have been as generous as we could to manual contact tracing given recent reports of serious problems with the approach, and the limitations of technological fixes to the approach.
 On the other hand, we have been relatively severe to the bulletin board approach by assuming that the key parameters are similar to manual contact tracing when everyday experience suggests otherwise.
 Our results, therefore, should be understood as sketching a lower bound on the gains that can be achieved through bulletin board contact tracing.
 There are multiple avenues for improving its performance significantly compared to what we have assumed, without incurring similar costs as manual contact tracing.
-It is worth highlighting that bulletin board approach can propogate messages much faster than the manual approach, and people are more likely to remember locations than people, particularly strangers.
+It is worth highlighting that the bulletin board approach can propagate messages much faster than the manual approach, and people are more likely to remember locations than people, particularly strangers.
 Compliance is also likely to be higher when there is greater privacy by default.

 There are several extensions of our model that immediately suggest themselves.
 One is the addition of a probability of staying home.
 Another is the addition of a false positive rate, in order to better model different testing regimes.
-However, it should be noted that the false positive rate matters to the model only when one uses asymptomatic testing.
+However, it should be noted that the false positive rate matters to the model only when individuals are tested before they exhibit symptoms (asymptomatic testing).
+Test sensitivity also depends on viral load, particularly for the antigen test that we assume here.
+This load varies between asymptomatic and symptomatic individuals [34].
+Future work could use a model of disease spread and testing that better incorporates these variations in symptomatic and asymptomatic spread.
 One could also generate the individual basic reproductive number from a probability distribution to introduce heterogeneity into the model.
-We have also used a lognormal distribution to sample the infectious period from, however this could be generalized to choose any other distribution.
+We have also used a log-normal distribution to sample the infectious period from, however this could be generalized to choose any other distribution.